Python Code Style Conventions

 Style consistency

 One of the key insights from Guido van Rossum, the creator of the Python programming language and one of the PEP 8 authors, is that code is read much more often than it is written.
 Style guidelines are intended to improve the readability of code and make it consistent across the wide spectrum of Python code.
 Consistency with the style guide is important.
 Consistency within a project is more important.
 Consistency within one module or function is the most important.
 However, know when to be inconsistent - sometimes style guide recommendations are just not applicable.
 When in doubt, use your best judgment.
 Look at other examples and decide what looks best.
-And don’t hesitate to ask!
+And do not hesitate to ask!

 As we have already covered in the episode on PyCharm IDE, PyCharm highlights the language constructs (reserved words) and syntax errors to help us with coding.
 PyCharm also gives us recommendations for formatting the code - these recommendations are mostly taken from the PEP 8 style guide.